andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/beginners-guide-to-eventkit-in-swift-requesting-permission.md

 Apple now requires us to have a key/value pair in Info.plist that provides a description to the user as to why our apps need access to their calendar.

-To set this value, open your Info.plist file, and add a new key for &#8220;Privacy – Calendars Usage Description&#8221;:
+To set this value, open your Info.plist file, and add a new key for "Privacy – Calendars Usage Description&#8221;:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/05/info-plist-calendar-usage-description-1024x346.png" alt="Info.plist Calendar Usage Description" width="1024" height="346" class="alignnone size-large wp-image-13055" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/05/info-plist-calendar-usage-description-1024x346.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/05/info-plist-calendar-usage-description-300x101.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/05/info-plist-calendar-usage-description.png 1100w" sizes="(max-width: 1024px) 100vw, 1024px" />][8]

 The value that you provide for this plist key ends up being displayed in the alert that's displayed when you request access.